Kau5h1K/Kau5h1K.github.io/_posts/2019-03-17-eda-linux-evolve.md

 ---
 ## 8. Visualizing the history of Linux
-<p>Finally, we'll make a plot out of these counts to better see how the development effort on Linux has increased over the the last few years. </p>
+<p>Finally, I'll make a plot out of these counts to better see how the development effort on Linux has increased over the the last few years. </p>

 ```python